karakose77/codewars-katas/README.md

 ## Table of Contents

 1. **["mk001-anagram.ipynb"](https://github.com/karakose77/codewars-katas/blob/master/mk001-anagram.ipynb)**: Returns all anagrams of a word from a list of words.
 Two words are anagrams of each other if they both contain the same letters.
+2. **["mk002-is_triangle.ipynb"](https://github.com/karakose77/codewars-katas/blob/master/mk002-is_triangle.ipynb)**: Returns true if a triangle can be built with the sides of given length and false in any other case.